 Seaside, CA 93955-8001

-To begin the withdrawal process, contact the Office of Undergraduate and Graduate Studies.
-To formally withdraw from the institution, you must complete the withdrawal process by submitting the withdrawal form, with all required signatures, clearances, and documentation to the Office of Undergraduate and Graduate Studies.
+To begin the withdrawal process, contact the University College and Graduate Studies.
+To formally withdraw from the institution, you must complete the withdrawal process by submitting the withdrawal form, with all required signatures, clearances, and documentation to the Office of University College and Graduate Studies.

 If you wish to withdraw from CSUMB after the Schedule Adjustment Period, you may do so for documented serious and compelling reasons (e.g. death in the immediate family, medical complications and legal actions).
 A grade of W will appear on your transcript for all courses dropped after the Schedule Adjustment Period.